jamesrgregg/edgex-docker-hub-documentation/image-overview-templates/docker-edgex-mongo-arm64.md

 # What's in this image?

 **ARCHIVED**
-This image contains the files to create the MongoDB container used for persistence in older EdgeX Foundry releases.
+This image contains the files to create the **ARM64 version** of the MongoDB container used for persistence in older EdgeX Foundry releases.
 It is no longer used or supported.

 The service source code: https://github.com/edgexfoundry/docker-edgex-mongo